The quality of the air impacts human health, agriculture, and visibility, and is also an important consideration for transportation planning.

 Watch this video from the Regional Air Quality Council to learn simple steps for better air.

 Idling the engine of your vehicle when you’re not driving it literally gets you nowhere.
 Idling for more than 10 seconds uses more fuel and produces more emissions that contribute to smog and climate change than stopping and restarting your engine does.
-The U.S. Department of Energy says idling for over ten seconds uses more fuel and produces more harmful emissions than turning off and restarting your engine.
+According to the U.S. Department of Energy, idling a vehicle for more than ten seconds uses more fuel and creates more harmful emissions than turning off and restarting your engine.

 Unnecessary vehicle idling isn't good for our air, wallets, or cars.
 So what can we do about it?
 Easy ways to reduce idling include: